Jing-Quan-Wang/academic/content/publication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "An example of journal article"
 authors:
 - admin
 - Robert Ford